ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 As mandated in {{Section 4 of CONNECT-UDP}}, clients will allocate even context IDs while proxies will allocate odd ones.
-They MAY pre-emptively use Context IDs not yet acknowledged by the other party, knowing that those packets MAY be lost since the COMPRESSION_ASSIGN request receiving proxy or client is not guaranteed to be ready to accept payloads until a COMPRESSION_ASSIGN response is echoed back.
+They MAY pre-emptively use Context IDs not yet acknowledged by the other party, knowing that those packets can be lost since the COMPRESSION_ASSIGN request receiving proxy or client is not guaranteed to be ready to accept payloads until a COMPRESSION_ASSIGN response is echoed back.